WDOTS/wdots.github.io/README.md

 ## Contribute

-Contributions to website are very welcome!
+Contributions to the website are very welcome!

 Clone the repo: